Chapter 2:

 “Stuck up as always,” said the other paladin.

 “Kitezh.
-So that explained the invisibility.
+So that explains the invisibility.
 But, isn’t she some sort of Goddess?
 She was the one who saved this city!
-We need to respect her!” said the clerk, as he tried to slowly comprehend everything.
+We need to respect her!” said the clerk, still baffled by what he just saw.

 “She doesn’t deserve that treatment!
-She thinks just because she’s some Goddess hero that she can treat us like pawns on a chess board,” said the first paladin.
+She thinks just because she’s some Goddess hero that she can treat us like pawns on a chess board.
+That heroic act is the equivalent of your mother doing the dishes and getting pissed off that you don't help around the house,” said the first paladin.

 The clerk paced around and looked at the swords and bows on the walls and in his cabinets.